-National Foster Care Month highlights the needs and experiences of children in foster care while acknowledging the dedication of foster parents, social workers and advocates.
-This month serves as a platform to raise awareness about the challenges faced by children in the foster care system and encourages support for policies and initiatives that enhance their wellbeing and prospects for a stable, loving home.
+National Foster Care Awareness Month highlights the needs and experiences of children and youth in foster care while acknowledging the dedication of caregivers , social workers and advocates.
+This month serves as a platform to raise awareness about the challenges faced by children and youth in the foster care system and encourages support for policies and initiatives that promote their wellbeing and long-term stability.

 Los Angeles County Department of Children and Family Services